Free bets are essentially free money. That is, if you know what to do with them!

-Most matched betting offers involve free bets, so it’s important that you understand them and know how to maximise your profits.
+Most matched betting offers involve free bets, so it’s important to understand them and know how to maximise your profits.

 What is a free bet?

-Free bets are simply bets that you don’t have to pay for.
-You can place them safe in the knowledge that if they lose, you’ve not lost a penny of your own money.
+A free bet is a bet that you don’t have to pay for.
+The bookmaker pays for the stake, so if your bet loses, you’ve not lost a penny of your own money.

 Bookmakers don’t mind taking losses on free bet offers as they know they’ll make far more profit in the long run from non-savvy regular punters.